JBB248/JBurst/README.md

 ## Helping
 There are things that I definitely do not know about Swing and other things that I'm unfamiliar with regarding Java.
 So, if you have any suggestions (or warnings) let me hear them.

-# HaxeFlixel
+# OpenFL/HaxeFlixel
-If you enjoy using this, give [HaxeFlixel](https://haxeflixel.com) a shot.
-A large amount of JBurst's animation system is modeled on their game engine, so it would feel wrong not to mention them.
+If you enjoy using this, give [OpenFL](https://www.openfl.org)/[HaxeFlixel](https://haxeflixel.com) a shot.
+A large amount of JBurst's animation system is modeled on their engine.